Skip to main content Link Search Menu Expand Document (external link)

 Data Sources

-We’ve provided four datasets for you to use.
+We’ve provided three datasets for you to use.
 You must only pick a dataset from the list below.
-Note that these datasets are the same as the ones from Project 2.
-Feel free to reuse the dataset you used in Project 2 to speed up your development process.